Heart Walk is still on! (Virtually)

-Research has shown that walking at least 150 minutes a week can help you:
+Research has shown that walking at a lively pace at least 150 minutes a week can help you:

-- Reduce your risk of serious diseases like heart disease, stroke, diabetes and cancer.
+- Reduce your risk of serious diseases like heart disease, stroke, diabetes and several types of cancer.

 - Improve your blood pressure, blood sugar and blood cholesterol levels.